DanielPiliutsin/DanielPiliutsin/README.md

-~ An individual passionate in the creating sustainable entities that benefit humanity through intentful code, design, and standards
+~ An individual passionate in creating sustainable entities that benefit humanity through intentful code, design, and standards